WGBH/django-model-gatekeeper/README.md

 Sometimes you have a model that has a FK relationship to another model, and you want both of them to be under gate-keeping.
 If "parent" model A's gatekeeping should influence model B, you can set things to override model B based upon the settings for model A.

 For example, if you have models for Author and Book, you can set it up that if the Author is not live, then NONE of the Books are live either.
 This is convenient for sites where you might want to take several pages live all at once.

-## "Standalone" items

-(To be added from the PBSMM test case)

-BUT sometimes you do NOT want the parent model to control its children.
-Standalone models will NOT check their parents for permission.

-For example you MIGHT want to limit the Books shown for a specific Author EXCEPT for this ONE Book.
-So you can set `treat_as_standalone` for that one Book, and depending on the `live_as_of` and `publish_status` settings it will be "live" or not, WITHOUT checking to see what the same values are for that Book's Author.